kvarak/dnd/docs/_Folk/dragonfolk.md

 - **Size.** Kobold are between 2 and 4 feet tall and weigh between 25 and 50 pounds.
 Your size is Small.

-- **Speed.** Your base walking speed is 25 feet.
+- **Speed.** Your base walking speed is 25 ft.

-- **Burrower.** As an ***action*** while holding a pickaxe, you can grant yourself a burrow speed of 10 feet through non-rock earth until the end of your turn.
+- **Burrower.** As an ***action*** while holding a pickaxe, you can grant yourself a burrow speed of 5 ft through non-rock earth until the end of your turn.

 - **Center of Attention.** As an ***action*** you can distract nearby foes.
-This can be done by cowering pathetically, shrieking furiously, boasting arrogantly, or through other means.
-Until the end of your next turn, your allies gain advantage on attack rolls against enemies within 10 feet of you that can see you.
+This can be done by cowering pathetically, shrieking furiously, boasting arrogantly or through other means.
+Until the end of your next turn, your allies gain advantage on attack rolls against enemies within 10 ft of you that can see you.

 Once you use this trait, you can't use it again until you finish a short rest.

 - **Fleeting Courage.** When you succeed on a saving throw, your next attack roll or saving throw you make before the end of your next turn has advantage.

 - **Pack Tactics.** You have advantage on an attack roll against a creature if at least one of your allies is adjacent to the creature and the ally isn’t incapacitated.
 You can only benefit from this trait once on each of your own turns.

-- **Skilled Trapper.** You gain proficiency with the thieves' tools, and whenever you make an ability check to create traps (found on page 84 of Xanathar's Guide to Everything), you additionally have advantage on all such checks.
+- **Skilled Trapper.** Add *Craft - Trapmaking* to your class skills if not already there, and gain 1 skill point to spend on that skill.

 - **Low-light Vision**.
-Living underground, you can see in dim light as if it were bright light, and an additional 60 feet into darkness as if it were dim light.
+Living underground, you can see in dim light as if it were bright light, and an additional 60 ft into darkness as if it were dim light.

 - <div class="feat">